Postpartum Follow-Up Card for Enhancing Postpartum Care

 The trial protocol does not specify whether you need to stop taking your current medications.

-Is the Postpartum follow-up card a promising treatment for enhancing postpartum care?
+What evidence suggests that the Postpartum follow up card is effective for enhancing postpartum care?

 This trial is for individuals who are at least 18 years old, can consent for themselves, and can read English or Spanish.
 They must have delivered a baby via vaginal delivery or c-section within the past 48 hours at a Medstar facility and plan to continue their care within the same system.